 Here, we’ve put together an urban birdwatchers guide to Sydney for Sydneysiders and visitors alike.
 Read on for the best spots for spotting birds in the city, the species you might see, tips and tricks for successful birdwatching, great ways to make birdwatching a social activity, and more information on taking part in The Great Aussie Backyard Bird Count.

-BOTANIC GARDENS, these manicured lawns provide an oasis of tranquillity in the middle of the city, the perfect spot for cheese and biscuits with a stunning harbour setting.
+BOTANIC GARDENS, THE ROYAL, these manicured lawns provide an oasis of tranquillity in the middle of the city, the perfect spot for cheese and biscuits with a stunning harbour setting.
 The Centennial Parklands – just east of the city centre – is another green patch to escape from the urban jungle.
 Includes the NATIONAL HERBARIUM of NSW, centre for plant research.
 THE CALYX, WORLD-CLASS HORTICULTURAL EXHIBITION SPACE. home to one of the largest green walls in the southern hemisphere.
 What’s On

 - Golden Age Cinema and Bar